naps-product-sa/vmc-openshift-install-lab/README.md

 # VMC OpenShift Install Lab
-This repository is intended to prepare a [VMware Cloud Open Environment Service](https://demo.redhat.com/catalog?search=vmware&category=Open_Environments&item=babylon-catalog-prod%2Fvmc.sandbox.prod) in the [Red Hat Demo Platform (RHDP)](https://demo.redhat.com) for a UPI installation of OpenShift.
+This repository is intended to leverage the [VMware Cloud Open Environment Service](https://demo.redhat.com/catalog?search=vmware&category=Open_Environments&item=babylon-catalog-prod%2Fvmc.sandbox.prod) in the [Red Hat Demo Platform (RHDP)](https://demo.redhat.com) for a UPI installation of OpenShift.

 ## Understanding the Lab Environment
 Before we begin the hands-on portion of the lab, let's take a moment to understand the environment we'll be using today.